 - How long would your business survive if you weren’t generating any new income?

 - If your supplier invoices were destroyed, would you still know what needs to be paid before you’re sent to collections?

 - Would your customers and prospects lose trust in your ability to deliver their orders?
 When would they become likely to leave you for a competitor?

-- Will key staff and contractors stick around while you rebound?
+- Will your own employees and contractors be able to stick around while you re-build your corporate infrastructure?

 - What would be the total cost of restoring operations to your normal, pre-disaster level?

 - If you were to start operating remotely while dealing with water removal, flood restoration, or debris cleanup at your damaged facilities, would your employees have access to the data they need to get their jobs done?

 Unfortunately, the Federal Emergency Management Agency estimates that 40 to 60 percent of businesses never reopen after a disaster.
 But, they also cite a comprehensive records management plan as one of three important recovery considerations (along with emergency supplies and an IT recovery policy for computer hardware and equipment).
 The message is clear: data protection is a critical initiative.
 To set your organization up for a best-case scenario, take the time to develop – and implement – comprehensive business plan.

 Choosing IntelliChief as Part of Your Disaster Preparedness & Records Management Plan

 Whether you’re a brand new business or a long-standing enterprise, it’s always the right time to be thinking about protecting your assets.
 IntelliChief’s electronic document management program is a valuable aspect of any business continuity plan – and we’re here to show you just how effortless recovery planning can be.
 Want to learn more?
 Click here to view our Disaster Recovery webinar.